 In their first year, students on this programme will join classes in the various disciplines taught at the LAC (including History, Politics, Sociology, International Relations and Economics), and will be asked to submit two portfolios of essays on subjects of their choice.
 The classes taught may emphasise the specific features of individual countries, but there is also broad comparative coverage of major trends such as authoritarianism and democracy, the economic cycle, the effect of international factors, the evolution of the Left and Right, revolutionary movements, and the effects of neo-liberal economic models.

 Students will receive a number of tutorials to review their academic progress and preparations for their fieldwork research.
-A list of exam papers will be provided on arrival in Oxford, and students must pass three exams in order to qualify for entry on to the second year of the programme.
-The exam papers for 2013/14 are not yet confirmed, but you may view the range of papers available for the current year in the programme specification document below.
+Students must pass three exams in order to qualify for entry on to the second year of the programme, and you may view the range of papers available for 2017-18 in the "LAC Overview of Courses 2017-18" document below.